mensah-j/portfolio/posts/the-yoneda-lemma.md

 length: "30 min"
 ---

-The Yoneda lemma, according to Vakil in his _Foundations of Algebraic Geometry_ is an "important exercise you should do once in your life."
+The Yoneda lemma, according to Ravil Vakil in _Foundations of Algebraic Geometry_, is an "important exercise you should do once in your life."
 This fundamental result is often said to be difficult to conceptualize, for its proof is as easy as it is unenlightening<!--more-->.
 In this post, we present a variant of the usual proof and explain in a plain and visual manner the idea behind the lemma.

 ## Presheaves